Priapos1004/ML101/README.md

 ## clone a virtual environment

 I recommend not to work in the `base` environment and always to activate a different one.
-In the `base` environment are all standard libraries installed that one can need woithout any conflicts and what I like to do is to clone it.
+In the `base` environment are all standard libraries installed that one could need (the packages one installed with anaconda) without any conflicts and what I like to do is to clone it.
 So that you have a new `experimental` environment for example that you can use for testing non-project related stuff.
-You normally do not do this with project related stuff because the .yaml-files for projects should be minimal.
+You normally do not do this with project related stuff because the .yaml-files of a project should be minimal.

 ```sh
 conda create --name cloned_new_env --clone new_env